 Due to the demand placed on Internet resources, patrons may log on to a computer twice a day.
 Computers will not be reserved and will be available on a first come first served basis.
 Patrons who want to use a computer must sign in at the circulation desk and receive a pin number.
 One computer is setup for twenty minutes only with no additional time.
-Children and teen computers are setup for one hour times.
 The other computers are setup for one hour time with additional time if one, other than the twenty minute computer, is available.
 Laptops have filters and are available as needed.
 Patrons must log off computers fifteen minutes before closing time.